jdpru/CES-Accuracy-Analysis/README.md

 # install.packages(pckgs, repos = c(CRAN = "http://cloud.r-project.org"))}
 ```

-Should one run into any package-related issued, use renv to recreate the original package environment.
+Should one run into any package-related issues, use renv to recreate the original package environment.
 Open RStudio and call
 ```sh
 renv::restore()
 ```